marzfd/Browser/README.md

 <br/>

-This repository contains all homework assignments for the Browsers Module.
+This repository contains all homework assignments for the Browsers/JavaScript-2 Module.